 As one of the most prevalent cancers in the world, lung cancer imposes a significant global burden on human health, and EGFRm NSCLC represents a significant proportion of those affected.
 Despite progress in the therapeutic landscape for EGFRm NSCLC, many patients, particularly those with uncommon mutations, such as exon 20 insertions or P-loop and-alpha-c-helix compressing (PACC) mutations, are underserved by existing treatments.
-In an interim data readout from the ongoing Phase 1b clinical trial, the FAVOUR trial, conducted by Allist in China, furmonertinib demonstrated a 79% (n=22 out of 28 patients) confirmed overall response rate (ORR), in treatment naïve, or first-line, patients with locally advanced or metastatic EGFRm NSCLC with exon 20 insertion mutations and a 15.2 month median duration of response (DOR).
-A response in this trial is defined as a reduction in tumor size of at least 30% from the baseline in a patient without evidence of progression as measured by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria.
-Interim results are not necessarily indicative of final results, however, we believe these interim clinical results underscore furmonertinib's potential in patients whose tumors contain an uncommon EGFRm.
+In an interim data readout from the FAVOUR trial of furmonertinib in first-line patients with locally advanced or metastatic EGFRm NSCLC with exon 20 insertion mutations, 79% of patients (n=22 out of 28 patients) were observed to experience a reduction in tumor size of at least 30% from the baseline in a patient without evidence of progression as measured by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria.
+This measurement of reduction is the threshold in this trial for a partial response and for inclusion in determination of the overall response rate (ORR), which is the primary endpoint of this trial.
+In the same interim data readout, those

+79% of patients were observed to experience a 15.2 month median duration of response (DOR).
+Interim results may not be indicative of final results; however, we believe these interim clinical results underscore furmonertinib's potential in patients whose tumors contain an uncommon EGFRm.